CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

 - [ ] Add Restaurants

+Now we're on to our next user-facing feature: adding a restaurant.
 This will give us a chance to go through another outside-in sequence starting from an end-to-end test.

 Create a file `tests/e2e/specs/managing-restaurants.spec.js` and add the following: